Mid Calder: Governance

+Mid Calder was traditionally in the county of Midlothian, with the boundary between Midlothian and West Lothian being the River Almond.
+In the 1970s, reforms transferred it to West Lothian.

 Mid Calder, along with the rest of West Lothian, is an SNP and Labour marginal seat.

 In West Lothian council, Mid Calder is part of the East Livingston and East Calder Ward and is represented by four councillors. who are Carl John (SNP), Frank Anderson (SNP), Damian Timson (Conservative) and Dave King (Labour).

 Mid Calder is part of the Almond Valley Constituency since 1999 and is represented by the SNP's Angela Constance who has held the seat since 2007 when the constituency was called Livingston.

 Mid Calder has been part of the Livingston UK Parliament constituency since 1983.
 Labour Party Member of Parliament (MP) Gregor Poynton represents the town.

 Prior to Brexit in 2020 it was part of the Scotland European Parliament constituency.

 Public Services

 The local police force for Mid Calder is Police Scotland and the village is in East Livingston and East Calder policing ward.
 Following the closure of the police station that was located on Market Street in Mid Calder, the policing ward's station is at Broxburn.

 Waste collection services are provided by West Lothian Council.
 Water and Sewage services are provided by Scottish Water.